Sequoia Capital

 Series B in 2013

-QuizUp is a mobile game developer known for its trivia game that fosters user interaction through features such as one-to-one messaging, discussion boards, and region-specific leaderboards.
-The game allows players to engage in trivia challenges organized by city, state, and country, enhancing the competitive experience.
-By combining social interaction with gaming, QuizUp creates a platform where users can not only test their knowledge but also connect with others in a dynamic way.
+QuizUp is a mobile game developer known for its trivia game that enhances user interaction through features such as one-to-one messaging, discussion boards, and region-specific leaderboards.
+The game allows players to compete against one another while also engaging in discussions and sharing knowledge across various topics.
+It organizes leaderboards by city, state, and country, fostering a competitive spirit among users.
+Through these interactive elements, QuizUp aims to create a dynamic and engaging platform for trivia enthusiasts.

 QuizUp